runtimeverification/evm-semantics/README.md

 -   No tab characters, 4 spaces instead.
     Linux-style line endings; if you're on a Windows machine make sure to run `dos2unix` on the files.
+    No whitespace at the end of any lines.

 ### Hard - PR Tip